 For example, if you have a jewelry store, you can type in “engagement rings” to see how other shops sort and organize products in your niche.

 If you want a more in-depth analysis of your keywords, you can go with a leading market tool, Ahrefs.
-Apart from advanced ecommerce SEO metrics, it also shows you the exact search terms your competitors rank for.
+In addition to advanced ecommerce SEO metrics, it shows you the exact search terms your competitors rank for.
 You can find these by doing the following:

 To check pages that bring your competitors the most traffic, simply go to the Top Pages report: